shsui5379/notes/Computer Science/Software Analysis and Design 1/1 - C++ basics.md

 - To call the function: `functionName(argument)`
 - When an executable is run, the `int main()` method runs first
     - `main` typically returns a `0`, which is the return code for success
+- By default, the parameter only receives the value of the argument.
+If you want to be able to modify the variable passed in as argument, you need to pass in the reference to the variable.
+To do so, add `&` to the end of the type for that parameter

 ## Variables